Founders Story

 88 Solez reflects a belief that when girls are supported with intention, access, and exposure, they do more than succeed.
 They begin to define their own paths.

-And for me, this work is personal.
-It is about returning to where it started, and building something that ensures the next generation of girls from Philadelphia has both the opportunity and the space to fully become who they are.
+For me, this work is personal.
+It is about returning to where it started and building something that ensures the next generation of girls from Philadelphia has both the opportunity and the space to fully become who they are.

-Aliyah M. Abraham is the founder of 88 Solez, a Philadelphia-based initiative focused on developing confident, capable, and self-aware young women through basketball, mentorship, and intentional exposure.
+Aliyah M. Abraham is the founder of 88 Solez, a Philadelphia-based initiative that develops confident, capable, and self-aware young women through basketball, mentorship, and intentional exposure.

-A Philadelphia native, Aliyah created 88 Solez as an extension of both her lived experience and her professional work.
-Her career has centered on building pathways for access, leadership, and long-term development, particularly for girls and women navigating spaces where opportunity is not always evenly distributed.
+A Philadelphia native, Aliyah created 88 Solez as an extension of her lived experience and professional work.
+Her career has centered on building pathways to access, leadership, and long-term development, particularly for girls and women navigating spaces where opportunity is not evenly distributed.

 She has served on multiple boards, including the Arcadia University Board of Trustees, and is the founder of the BAAAU Travel Fund, which provides financial support for students of the African diaspora to study abroad.
 These efforts reflect a broader commitment to expanding how young people see themselves and the world around them.